FHTW-HWSE/projekt-gruppe-20-yadalufi/contribution.md

 ## Committing Changes

+A commit in Git is a snapshot of changes made to a repository.
+It is used to save and track the history of modifications made to a project over time.

 To commit changes to the project, follow these steps:

 1. Make your changes to the code or files in the project